Nia Shanks: Why Women Should Lift Heavy Weights

 Now go throw some weight on the bar and get strong!

-Jane H, Alan C and 33 othersJane H, Alan C, Emma C, Karen L, Adrian K, Cags R, Jacqueline S, Sean W, Eoin O, Teresa D, Peter M, Julien T, Joe C, Lori W, Yvonne A, Igshaan O, Katie O, Laura M, Danielle P, Paris F, Joanne H, Nathan F, Cheryl B, Jennie K, Louise A, Samarth A, Jenna A, Elaine K, Lucille W, Shannon L, Heather E, Franklin A, Arnaud L, Anna D and Will R encouraged this.
+Jane H, Alan C and 34 othersJane H, Alan C, Emma C, Karen L, Adrian K, Cags R, Jacqueline S, Sean W, Eoin O, Teresa D, Peter M, Julien T, Joe C, Lori W, Yvonne A, Igshaan O, Katie O, Laura M, Danielle P, Paris F, Joanne H, Nathan F, Cheryl B, Jennie K, Louise A, Samarth A, Jenna A, Elaine K, Lucille W, Shannon L, Heather E, Franklin A, Arnaud L, Anna D, Will R and Victoria S encouraged this.